pdxrod/file_organiser/README.md

 - **Behavior:** Scans once, organizes everything, then exits

 ### 🔄 Sync Only
-**What it does:** Only synchronizes folders between drives (no file organization)
+**What it does:** Bidirectionally synchronizes folder pairs (no file organization)
-- **Files affected:** Copies files between source and target folders using rsync
+- **Files affected:** Copies files between source and target folders (bidirectional sync)
+- **Sync logic:** If file in target is newer or missing in source → copy from target to source, otherwise copy from source to target
-- **Output:** Files copied to target folders, no organization into categories
+- **Output:** Files synchronized between folder pairs, no organization into categories
-- **When to use:** Just want to backup/sync files without organizing them
+- **When to use:** Just want to backup/sync files between locations without organizing them
-- **Behavior:** Fast file copying without ML analysis or categorization
+- **Behavior:** Fast bidirectional file synchronization without ML analysis or categorization

 ### 🗑️ Deduplicate
 **What it does:** Finds and removes duplicate soft links in your organized folder